ldv432/WHAT-DO-I-WANT-TO-EAT/README.md

-Your README is already engaging and fun!
-Here’s a **more polished version** with **better readability, markdown styling, and some slight refinements for flow and clarity**:

----

 # **What Do I Want to Eat? 🍽️🤔**

 We've all been there.
 Whether it's just you, you and your significant other, or a whole group of friends, deciding where to eat can be a struggle.